Shiv Palekar: Career

 In May 2022, Palekar made his debut for the Melbourne Theatre Company in their production of The Sound Inside.
 It was a show with only two acting roles, Palekar played Christopher and Catherine McClements played Bella.
 Palekar had auditioned for the role via Zoom during his seven weeks quarantining.
 Palekar later revealed that his personal experiences with bureaucracy helped him better understand the role.
 He later reprised his role as Siddharatha in Counting and Cracking and the show toured the UK.
 In August it was part of the annual Edinburgh Festival Fringe at the Royal Lyceum Theatre in Edinburgh.
 It also played at the Birmingham Repertory Theatre during the Birmingham 2022 Festival.
 In November, he played Ferdinand in the Sydney Theatre Company's production of The Tempest.
 Also in 2022, Palekar gained his first regular television role playing Vikram in Apple TV+'s drama series Shantaram.
 The show was cancelled by Apple after just one season.

 In 2023, Palekar joined the cast of the Australian soap opera Neighbours, playing the regular role of Haz Devkar.
 He was hired during the time Neighbours was being rebooted by Amazon Freevee.
 The character works in hospitality managing a café, which Palekar thought was ironic given his previous job roles in the sector outside of his acting career.
 Following his audition, Palekar watched Jackie Woodburne, who plays the character Susan Kennedy, perform a monologue in Neighbours then final episode.
 This made him more inclined to secure a role in the show's revival because he realised that Neighbours is "something special".
 Palekar left the show after one year, with Haz's final scenes broadcast in September 2024.
 Palekar stated "I've learnt from Haz that the pursuit of goodness and redemption is not an easy road, but it's possible."
 He reprised his Siddharatha role in Counting and Cracking from June to July 2024 at Belvoir and again during September 2024 at the NYU Skirball in New York City.

+In 2025, Palekar played Rohan Khatri in the second series of Australian-British comedy-drama, Return to Paradise.
+Palekar also reprised his Neighbours role as Haz for the show's final episodes that year.